Challenger sales model

 Pros and cons of the Challenger sales model

 The lead can become loyal only because of the positive experience with your brand, not due to ads, slogans, and promises they hear.
-Making sure your customers feel appreciated is essential to growing the audience, because 32% of prospects may turn away from your company if they have at least one bad experience.
+Making sure your customers feel appreciated is essential to growing the audience, because prospects may turn away from your company if they have at least one bad experience.

 To fulfill the request is good, but to understand what would be a win-win offer to the buyer is even better.
 Sometimes, requirements may be purposeless or even contradict one another.
 This happens due to many reasons: